 The best customised laid plans to explore India... require time and dedication

 The southern states of Kerala, Karnataka and Tamil Nadu, really appealed to both Tori and I. The pure beauty of the green, coastal rural states, the calmness of their less cluttered lifestyle and the option of home stays as well fabulous resort style accommodation suggested to us an India that we would capture and captivate.
 So it didn’t take much convincing to plan the larger part of our time down south.

 But then how could we possibly go all the way to India and not visit the Taj Mahal?
 A few days on the tried and true trails of North India’s golden Triangle simply had to be squeezed in.
 We read, scoured Internet sites, and had many phone calls and e-mails to Lincoln whose calm reassurances and expert judgment became crucial to our venture into India.

-Finally we tried to prepare for the impending culture shock we knew was awaiting us.
-To ready and steady us for what everyone says is an absolute invasion of all senses we read up on women travelling alone.
-India Unbound ensured that we would have a driver for our entire journey (except the planes and trains) and a guide to nurture our appreciation of the myriad of experiences we were to absorb.
+Finally, we tried to prepare for the impending culture shock we knew was awaiting us.
+To ready and steady us for what everyone says is an absolute invasion of all senses, we read up on women travelling alone.
+India Unbound ensured that we would have a driver for our entire journey (except the planes and trains) and a personal guide to nurture our appreciation of the myriad of experiences we were to absorb.